mercwar/Robo-Knight-Demos/README.md

 ---

+# 📜 License

+📝 MIT or your preferred license.
+--
+🛡️ ROBO‑KNIGHT Demos.
+Use, modify, and integrate freely within your project.

+---

 ## 🤖 Author

-Demonizer — forging ceremonial DHTML with precision.
+FFF Demonizer — architect of forging ceremonial Demos with precision.

 ---